Overview

 Effective March 2017, the Department of Strategic Communication was renamed the Department of Communication and Social Influence.
 The newly named department, along with a new major of the same name, introduced a new area of study in the communication discipline.
 Additionally, the Communication Studies major is housed in the Department of Communication and Social Influence.
 The Department of Advertising was renamed the Department of Advertising and Public Relations and offers a new major in Public Relations in addition to the existing Advertising major.

 In Fall 2019, the minor in Communication and Activism was added.
-Also, a new Production track for Communication Studies was established and is offered only in Temple Japan.
-Thus, there are five options for concentrating in Communication Studies: Communication and Entrepreneurship; Contemporary Media Environments; Global Civil Society; Policy, Regulation, and Advocacy; or the Communication Thesis (Major of Distinction) track.
+Also, a new Production concentration for Communication Studies was established and is offered only in Temple Japan.
+Thus, there are five concentrations in Communication Studies: Communication and Entrepreneurship; Contemporary Media Environments; Global and Community Engagement; Production; and Communication Thesis (Major of Distinction).

 In 2021, Klein officially launched the Certificate in Sports Media for undergraduates.
 Klein College also established the Jonathan Logan Family Foundation Center for Urban Investigative Journalism in 2021.
 The Logan Center will focus exclusively on the issues facing Philadelphia and other large American cities, including gun violence, economic inequality, education and health disparities, crumbling infrastructure and eroding trust in institutions.
 Through the Logan Center, Klein students and faculty will report aggressively not only on these problems, but on potential solutions, closely examining what has worked well in other cities and across the nation and the globe.